-3. Good health: Our local mobile specialist vet visits Kindifarm weekly to check on all our animals.
+3. Good health: Our local specialist vet visits Kindifarm weekly to check on all our animals.
 Kindifarm animals are vaccinated and wormed as per the requirements for their species.
-Our local vets clinics are experienced with farm animals and provide clinic facilities when they are required.
+Clinic facilities are available when they are required.

 These welfare standards are upheld by: